L'Aurora: Music video

 The music video for the single was directed by Gregg Masuak.
+The Spanish version of the video won the Lo Nuestro Award for Video of the Year in 1997.

 Duet version with Alicia Keys

-On 21 November 2025 a re-recorded duet version of "L'Aurora" by Ramazzotti and American singer Alicia Keys was published through Sony Music as the second single from Ramazzotti sixteenth studio album Una storia importante.
+On 21 November 2025, a re-recorded duet version of "L'Aurora" by Ramazzotti and American singer Alicia Keys was published through Sony Music, as the second single from Ramazzotti sixteenth studio album Una storia importante.
 It figured the second singles by Keys featuring an Italian singer since "I Will Pray (Pregherò)" with Giorgia in 2013.

 Background and recording

-After Ramazzotti announced the publicashion of his sixteenth studio album Una storia importante, he announced the re-recording of some tracks from his past discography, including "L'Auroa".
+After Ramazzotti announced the publicashion of his sixteenth studio album Una storia importante, he announced the re-recording of some tracks from his past discography, including "L'Aurora".
 On 13 November 2025 he announced the vocal collaboration with Alicia Keys on the song.
 The song was recorded at Keys house in San Diego, California.
 At a press conference, Keys express her decision to collaborate with Ramazzotti:"I love this song so much, it moved me, because it is dedicated to you, describing the love you feel for a child, something I know well.
 It's a genuine celebration of love and life, and it was wonderful to sing it with Eros.
 We had an immediate rapport, even though the air conditioning was broken at my house in San Diego.
 Better for the voice!"